milindhvijay/mikrotik-smart-jury-failover/README.md

 ## What This Does

-RouterOS's native `check-gateway=ping` failover is primitive—it pings a single IP and calls it a day.
+RouterOS's native `check-gateway=ping` failover is primitive.
+It pings a single IP and calls it a day.
 This script implements a **Smart Jury** system that:

 - Monitors **56 targets** (28 IPv4 + 28 IPv6) across four reliability cohorts
 - Weighs each cohort differently (Priority 2.0x, Anycast 1.5x, Regional 1.2x, ISP 0.8x)